davidhaley/Vive-Music-Lab/README.md

 ##### This project is currently in development and is a continuation of the Google Cardboard version found [here](https://github.com/davidhaley/Udacity-VR-Nano-Degree-Project-5-Museum "Museum").

 Music Lab is a virtual reality application for HTC Vive.
-Taking inspiration from Valve's The Lab, my goal is to learn by prototyping features, then run those features through user tests, while maintaining a quick iteration cycle.
+Taking inspiration from Valve's The Lab, my goal is to learn by prototyping features, then test the features with user tests, while maintaining a quick iteration cycle.
 The results will be compiled and used to create a complete VR experience.

 So far, the application features: